palewire/first-github-scraper/docs/action.md

 ![commit popup](_static/action-test-commit.png)

-After you commit, you will be navigated back to your repository’s Code tab.
+After you commit, you will be led back to your repository’s Code tab.
 Note that a directory `.github` was created at the root.
 Inside it you will find a `workflows` directory with your action.

 ![a new github/workflows directory is created](./_static/action-test-filepath.png)